micheledusi/Deckz/docs/guide/01.basics.typ

 Alternatively, you can use the general @cmd:deckz:render function with #value("back") as the card code, which is equivalent.

-#info-alert[
+#bts-info[
-	*Important*: Any string other than a valid card identifier will be interpreted as a request for the back of the card (except for the empty string).
+	Any string other than a valid card identifier will be interpreted as a request for the back of the card (except for the empty string).
 The convention, however, is to use the string #value("back") for clarity.
 ]

 ```side-by-side